rylew2/portfolio-rylew/content/project/card-game.md

 ## Backend

+### Backend overview
+- uplifty_card table - store all 52 cards for a deck.
+Multiple games could be built with just the 52 cards by resetting status, or inserting 52 new entries tied to a new game
+- uplifty_game table - simply stores the current status
+- Mutations => dealCards(count) , resetGame
+- Queries => returns cardsLeftInDeck, acesLeftInDeck, gameStatus
+- The game likely could have been done all in memory - kind of how the standalone frontend works.
+Obviously this wouldn't be durable or support multiple game/streak feature additions

 The backend work including setting up a DB schema that has a `card` table that stores all 52 cards for a deck, with each card having a suit and rank, and a particular status (`Deck`, `Hand`, or `Discarded`).
 There's also a simple `game` table that simply stores the game phase (`In Progress`, `Won`, `Lost`, `Loading`) - this allows multiple games to be stored.
 Along with the standard Django tables, this was all that was needd to represent this game on the backend.

 To get to 3rd normal form, I believe we could introduce a lookup table for the card status - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.